 May 21st 2011 was a great day.
 I got to do some beachcombing with my awesome mom, and I found this message in a bottle!

 I’ve often marveled at the variety of things that end up in bottles on the beach.
 I mean, the variety among the messages folks write is amazing in itself.
 But then, beyond that, there’s a lot of other…stuff…that people put into bottles, often for reasons unknown.

 In truth, every bottle on the beach sends a message, doesn’t it?
 Sometimes, the message seems to be: “I was sent here by someone who doesn’t care about destroying fragile ecosystems!”
 Sometimes, the message is more like: “Oops!
 I was using this bottle when the wind kicked up and blew it into the sea.”
 Many bottles (and other objects) are spilled from ships during storms, or find their way into the ocean after having been dumped in a river.
 In any case, lying there in piles of thousands on the beach, the collective message is clear: this is not good.

 That night, after my mom had taken the drawings out of the bottle, we passed them around, speculating.
 Was this the work of a famous artist we weren’t familiar with?
 Did we hold priceless treasure in our hands, the flippant gesture of an artist bored at sea?
 What was this?!

-I emailed John the very night I got home, and I think I sounded nervous:
+I emailed John the very night I got home.

 I found it jammed under a rock ledge on a section of rocky coast.
-To give you an idea of how rocky the coast was where I found it, check out this photo my dad snapped of me on a crazy natural bridge not far from where I found the bottle:
+This is how rocky the coast was.
+Like my high socks?